Jan-Marco Luczak: Political career

-Member of the German Bundestag, 2009–present
+Member of the German Bundestag (2009–present)

 In the 2009 federal elections, Luczak ran for the direct Membership of Parliament (MP) in his electoral district Tempelhof-Schöneberg of Berlin.
 He won his electoral district with 32.4% (54,925 votes) of direct votes after 15 years for the CDU.
 In the elections of 2013 he defended his mandate with 35% (60,926 votes).

 In parliament, Luczak served as a member of the Committee on Legal Affairs (2013–2021), the Sub-Committee on European Law (2013–2017) and as an alternate member of the Committee on Internal Affairs (2013–2021), where the majority of his work focused on legal affairs and economic policy.
 From 2014 until 2017, he was the deputy chairman of the Committee on Legal Affairs.
 He also served on the Committee on the Election of Judges (Wahlausschuss), which is in charge of appointing judges to the Federal Constitutional Court of Germany.
 Since the 2021 elections, he has been serving on the Committee on Building, Housing, Urban Development and Local Government.
 He is also his parliamentary group's spokesperson on building, housing, urban development and local government.

 Within the CDU/CSU parliamentary group, Luczak led the group of CDU parliamentarians from Berlin from 2018 until 2021.

 In addition to his committee assignments, Luczak is a member of the German Parliamentary Society.
 He was also a member of the German-French, the German-Polish and the German-American Parliamentary Friendship Groups before becoming deputy chairman of the Parliamentary Friendship Group for Relations with the Andes States (Bolivia, Ecuador, Colombia, Peru, Venezuela) in 2018.
-Within the CDU/CSU parliamentary group, he has been leading the group of CDU parliamentarians from Berlin since 2018.

 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, Luczak was part of the working group on urban development, led by Bernd Althusmann, Kurt Gribl and Natascha Kohnen.

 In the negotiations to form a coalition government between the CDU and the Social Democratic Party (SPD) under the leadership of Kai Wegner following Berlin’s 2023 state elections, Luczak was part of his party’s delegation to the working group on internal and legal affairs.